dymmond/edgy/docs/sponsorship.md

-# Help EdgyORM
+# Help Edgy

-Do you like **EdgyORM** and would like to help EdgyORM, other userd and the author?
+Do you like **Edgy** and would like to help Edgy, other userd and the author?

-## 🐦 Follow EdgyORM on Twitter
+## 🐦 Follow Edgy on Twitter

-## ⭐ Star **EdgyORM** on GitHub
+## ⭐ Star **Edgy** on GitHub

-Giving a start to EdgyORM is very simple and helps promoting the work across the developers around the world.
+Giving a start to Edgy is very simple and helps promoting the work across the developers around the world.

 The button is located at the top right.